Gill, in his commentary, gives us a useful summary of this chapter.

 ‘The practice of carrying images of the gods to battle was common among the nations of antiquity and arose from the belief that there was virtue in the images themselves, and that military success would be obtained by means of them.’

-Notice the first thing David did here, he again inquired of God, before heading into the battle.
-God then tells him how to go about winning this battle by attacking them from behind.
+The Philistines now come and raid the valley and notice the first thing David did here, he again inquired of God, before heading into the battle, 1 Chronicles 14:13-14.
+God then tells him how to go about winning this battle by attacking them from behind, 1 Chronicles 14:14-15.

-They were to wait until they heard ‘the sound of marching’, it appears that they were to hide, until God made the sound of rustling leaves in the canopies of the poplar trees, 2 Samuel 5:24.
+They were to wait until they heard ‘the sound of marching’, 1 Chronicles 14:15.
+It appears that they were to hide, until God made the sound of rustling leaves in the canopies of the poplar trees, 1 Chronicles 14:14 / 2 Samuel 5:24.

-After defeating the Philistines, David’s fame spread and the nations around feared him because they didn’t want the same happening to them.
+After defeating the Philistines, 1 Chronicles 14:16, David’s fame spread and the nations around feared him, 1 Chronicles 14:17, because they didn’t want the same happening to them.
 David achieved what Saul failed to do, that is, bring all the Promised Land under the control of the Israelites.

 Payne, in his commentary, says the following, concerning David.